pracj3am/osto/README.md

     class User extends Entity  { }

-Now you can access all properties
+Now you can access all properties.
+When setting, type-casting is performed.

     $user = new User;
     $user->first_name = 'Adam';